 A well-trained restaurant staff = smooth operations

-Considering the sheer number of restaurants that are cropping up, there is no dearth of jobs for the restaurant labour force.
+Considering the sheer number of restaurants that are cropping up, there is no dearth of jobs for the restaurant labor force.
 For this reason, the junior level staff especially is known to switch jobs without any hesitation, and often without serving a notice period.

 Although the staff may be easily replaceable, this sudden disappearance on a busy day is sure to cause a dent in your operations.
 Add to that the time and energy you spend in training each resource.
 A well-trained staff who is well versed with your restaurant operations will be more efficient in his work and lead your restaurant to success.